rakeshtookan/Demo/README.md

 ### Step 3: Add Framworks

 Drag and Drop above frameworks into your project.
-It should look like this.
+It would be look like this.

 ![Drag](https://github.com/rakeshtookan/Demo/blob/master/Screen%20Shot%202016-08-01%20at%205.51.09%20PM.png)

+### Step 4: Permissions

+Allow followings permissions.
+* Select LocationTrackerExample in Project Navigator
+* Select Target > LocationTrackerExample
+* Select Capabilities Tab
+* Switch ON Background Modes
+* Check Location updates
+* Check Background fetch

+It would be look like this.